 If you or your children are suffering from domestic violence, we can help you seek a protective order and discuss the best way to keep you and your family safe.
 If you have been accused of domestic violence, we understand how serious of an accusation that is and we can help you fight the accusations, including fighting against a protective order.

 Can I ask the court for full custody of my children?

 Kentucky courts will rarely grant one parent full custody except in extreme cases.
 Courts want to encourage a healthy relationship with both parents after a divorce, which they often find is in the child’s best interest.
 If your spouse is abusive or has a substance abuse problem, however, the court will tend to put the child’s safety first.

-Bring Your Questions To Hoge Partners, PLLC
+Bring Your Questions To HP Law, PLLC